Elena Delle Donne on medical opt-out denial: 'I was shocked'

 WNBPA executive director Terri Jackson said in an email Wednesday to CNN, "It's inappropriate for the PA to comment on a player's medical status.
 EDD is a valued and trusted member of our player leadership.
 We support her 1000%."

 Delle Donne is still weighing whether to play this season, which begins on July 25 and will be held at IMG Academy in Bradenton, Florida.
-If she decides not to play, she said she would get "zero percent" of her salary and wouldn't be getting most of her endorsements.
+She told CNN that if she decides not to play, she would get "zero percent" of her salary and wouldn't be getting most of her endorsements.

 "We don't make NBA money, and I think that's been well covered and people understand that," Delle Donne said.
 "You know, my bank account isn't as deep as if I was making NBA money, but I do know that our league is growing.
 With our latest CBA agreement, we made huge strides in getting players paid more.
 And we're continuing to grow our game and grow this league.